 Corollary 4.7 Let A be a restricted RC-automaton and A' be the simulating Rautomaton.
-There is a D such that $L_D(A) = \Sigma^$ if and only if there is a D' such that $L{D'}(A') = \Sigma^$.
+There is a D such that $L_D(A) = \Sigma^$ if and only if there is a D' such that $L{D'}(A') = \Sigma^$ .

 Now we show that the result holds also for RC-automata with any number of copying in each step.
-Let us view the relation "i is copied to j" induced by one effect as a directed graph (counters are nodes, there is an edge from i to j).
+Let us view the relation "i is copied to i" induced by an effect t as a directed graph (counters are nodes, there is an edge from i to j if $\pi_i(t) = i$ ).
 Because each node can have at most one incoming edge, such a graph is a collection of simple loops with isolated paths outgoing from them (nodes with no incoming edge are considered as degenerated loops).
-We can split application of such an effect into several steps as follows.
-First, we perform all increments.
-Then we pick one of the counters jsuch that j has no outgoing edge and it has an (exactly one) incoming edge from i.
-We copy the value of i to j and leave all other counters unchanged, which can be described by the effect $(0, \ldots, i, \ldots, 0)$, where i is on the j-th position.
+We can split application of such an effect t into an equivalent sequence of effects with at most one copy instruction and some swapping of the values and the parent pointers as follows.
+First, we perform $\hat{t}$ (all increments and resets).
+Then we pick one of the counters i such that i has no outgoing edge and it has an (exactly one) incoming edge from i.
+We copy the value of i to j and leave all other counters unchanged, which can be described by the effect $(0, \ldots, i, \ldots, 0)$ , where \i is on the j-th position.
 Then we remove the edge connecting i and j and continue to pick another such counter.
-When there is no node i with no outgoing edge and with an incoming edge, there still might be loops in the copying graph.
+When there is no node j with no outgoing edge and with an incoming edge, there still might be loops in the copying graph.
 We simply swap the counter values and the parent pointers in the loops.
-Then we finally perform the resets in the effect, together with checking and updating the parent pointers.
-Because of the order in which we have copied the counters, the effect of the sequence of transitions with at most one copy instruction is the same as that of the original transition.
+Because of the order in which we have copied the counters, the effect of this sequence of transitions with at most one copy instruction and swaps is the same as that of the original transition.
 Also, the correctness does not depend on the order in which we choose the edges.
 A careful analysis shows that this sequence of transitions can be encoded into one simulating transition in R-automata with value swapping and parent pointers.